jooy2/vitepress-sidebar/docs/api.md

 - File name: `1.1.hello` -> Menu name: `1.hello`
 - File name: `1-1.hello` -> Menu name: `hello`

 Removes letters only once based on the separator, so a child item like `1.1.` should be used like `1-1.`.
+Alternatively, you can set a regular expression on the `prefixSeparator` value to work around it.

 Can be used with the `prefixSeparator` option.
 See that option's description for more information.